abaga129/sveltekit-adapter-iis/README.md

     - set `nodeProcessCommandLine` to `C:\Program Files\nodejs\node.exe`
 - Set up file permissions for log dir & for `adapter-iis` dir for IIS_USER or Everyone to allow all

-## `outputWhitelistGlobs`
+## `outputWhitelist`
-This adapter also provides `outputWhitelistGlobs` in options.
+This adapter also provides `outputWhitelist` in options.
 This is useful when you need some extra directores on server for the app to function.
 You can do the following:

 Use `rollup-plugin-copy` to copy the files
 ```ts